Skip to content

 There are two methods of attaching probe programs with variations for uprobes.
 The "legacy" way involves the manual creation of a k{ret}probe or u{ret}probe event via the DebugFS and then attaching a BPF program to that event via the perf_event_open syscall.

-The newer method uses BPF links to do both the probe event creation and attaching in one.
+The newer method uses BPF links to do both the probe event creation and attaching in one for multiple probes.
+Single probes can, however, still be attached via the perf_event_open syscall but require different parameters and need to utilize BPF links afterwards.

 Legacy kprobe attaching